How Product Identity Reduces Support Costs by 30%

 Where the Volume Comes From

-• Setup and installation questions: Step-by-step guidance that should have been delivered proactively at unboxing, not reactively when the customer has given up and called in.
+- Setup and installation questions: guidance that should have been delivered at unboxing, not reactively by phone.

-• Basic troubleshooting: "It's not working" calls that could have been resolved by a guided self-service flow before a human was ever involved.
+- Basic troubleshooting: "it's not working" calls resolvable by a guided digital flow before any human involvement.

 The 30% Reduction Model